sentinel-energy/friendly_data/doc/overview.rst

 ========

 SENTINEL partners work with a variety of models in diverse computing environments.
-The *SENTINEL archive* data format [#]_ has been designed to facilitate interoperability in this diverse ecosystem by prioritising ease of sharing.
+The *Friendly data* format [#]_ has been designed to facilitate interoperability in this diverse ecosystem by prioritising ease of sharing.
 Since we have to cope with a variety of research requirements, and workflows, the format is fairly flexible, and to a great extent self-descriptive.
-As the author of model or dataset is the most knowledgeable person about their work, we rely on the author to describe it accurately, and provide tools to simplify the process.
+As the author of a model or dataset is the most knowledgeable person about their work, we rely on the author to describe it accurately, and provide tools to simplify the process.
 A typical description of a dataset includes metadata and structural information.

 **Metadata** of a dataset typically establishes the context for the dataset.
 It can consist of properties like: